kylrth/viterbi/README.md

     return sum((one[0] != two[0], one[1] != two[1]))
 ```

 Essentially, the hard-decision form measures error using the L1-norm.
-The soft-decision form uses the L2-norm:
+The soft-decision form uses the L2-norm, which requires us to use the Gaussian channel model in simulation:
 ```python
 def dist(self, one, two):
     """ Calculates the "distance" from `one` to `two` using the 2-norm.